Anitta (album): Singles

-"Menina Má" and "Meiga e Abusada", previously released as singles on March 16, 2012 and July 6, 2012, respectively from their eponymous debut EP, were included on the album later.
+"Menina Má" and "Meiga e Abusada", previously released as singles on March 16, 2012, and July 6, 2012, respectively, from their eponymous debut EP, were included on the album later.
 After the release of the album, "Meiga e Abusada" was included as part of the soundtrack of the soap opera Amor à Vida, on TV Globo, and earned Anitta a nomination for "Best Musical Theme" at the Extra Television Awards.
 The music video for "Menina Má" was recorded in a steel mill, inspired by Beyoncé music videos, and was directed by Galerão Filmes.
 The music video for "Meiga e Abusada", which includes co-stars Mayra Cardi (a former star of Big Brother Brasil), was released on YouTube on December 18, 2012, but the song had a single release almost two months later.
 Cardi appears dressed as a sexy maid, serving dinner to the "boss" and his family.
 It was recorded in a studio in Botafogo, south of Rio de Janeiro.
 The music video was directed by Blake Farber, who also directed Beyoncé videos.
 The first part of the video was filmed in Las Vegas and in New York City, and Anitta is seen gambling in a casino.

 "Show das Poderosas" was released as the lead single on April 16, 2013, and became Anitta's breakthrough hit.
 The song has reached over 130 million views and has sold over 50,000 digital copies only in Brazil.
 The lyric video was released on July 5, 2013.
 The music video had already been recorded months before the release of the track as a single.
 Anitta holds total songwriting credits.

 "Não Para" was released as the second single on July 2, 2013, and replaced "Show das Poderosas" in the iTunes top spot.
 It debuted at #6 on the Brazilian Digital Songs chart with 690 units sold.
 The official video for the song was released on the TV program Fantástico on July 7, 2013.

-"Zen" was released as the thrid single on November 4, 2013.
+"Zen" was released as the third single on November 4, 2013.
 In 2014, it was nominated for the Latin Grammy Award for Best Brazilian Song.